 While working on my Post Graduate course I spent some time as an intern with Earthwatch and working part time with Professor Yadvinder Malhi at the University of Oxford, Environmental Change Institute, doing some data analysis.

 In Sept 2016, at the end of my Post Graduate course I felt the need to get out of the house and into a regular job.
 My grand plan had not come to fruition so I came up with a Plan B and got a job as a retail Sales Assistant with Cotswold Outdoor.
 It was a zero hour contract at minimum wage.
 However, it did mean I could take as much time as I wanted to lead walks for HF Holidays, spend time with the Air Cadets and generally do what I wanted.
 The store benefited because I was able to talk to customers about my travels and I started to develop into an “Authentic Expert”.

 After a year with Cotswold I realised that I had not made anywhere as much money as I thought I might.
 If they had offered me another £10k a year I would have stayed.
-However, another opportunity arose and I am now learning to become a Trainer with the Commercial Training Division of St John Ambulance.
+However, another opportunity arose and I am now a Trainer Assessor with the Commercial Training Division of St John Ambulance.
 With training being such a big part of my background, and having taken several first aid courses over the years, I have often thought about delivering first aid training as a job, and so here is the opportunity.
 As a trainer, it is always great to receive good feedback.
 How much of a buzz must it be if that feedback is along the lines of a delegate being able to save someone’s life due to the skills I have taught?

 I still intend to offer navigational training and help people with outdoor skills, so if you have a question then please drop me a line.